-As with the previous suggestion, AMERIPEN requests that a PRO be required to inform participant producers of any adopted rural jurisdiction exemptions.
+As with the request in the previous section, AMERIPEN requests that a PRO be required to inform participant producers of any adopted rural jurisdiction exemptions.

 Article 13: Enforcement Oversight by the Department and Administrative Civil Penalties

 § 18980.13.
 Compliance Evaluation and Determination